EvaMaeRey/ggverbatim/README.md

 it ggplot2 ‘verbatim’.

-Currently, this would be accomplished via a pivot to long (‘unpivot’) and then repivot through the visual specification.
+Currently, this would be accomplished via a pivot to long (‘unpivot’) and then wide-pivoted through the visual specification.
 That is what ggverbatim actually does under the hood.
 But if feels like a A1 -\> A2 process, not an A1 -\> B -\> A2 process.